yndc/lapis/readme.md

 # Lapis

-Lapis is a small library to build data read stores with batching and multilayer caching support.
+Lapis is a small Golang library to build data read stores with batching and multilayer caching support.
 Inspired by [Facebook's dataloader](https://github.com/graphql/dataloader).

 ## Features